Karpova-Lab/syringe-pump/mkdocs/src/electronics.md

 The following example assumes that the syringe pump is plugged into port 3 of [Breakout board 1.2](https://pycontrol.readthedocs.io/en/latest/user-guide/hardware/#breakout-board-12).

-1. Download [:material-file-download: _syringepump.py](motor/_syringepump.py) and place it in your "devices" directory.
+1. Download [:material-file-download: syringe_pump_device.py](electronics/syringe_pump_device.py) and place it in your "devices" directory.
-2. Download [:material-file-download: pump_example_task.py](motor/pump_example_task.py) and place it in your "tasks" directory.
+2. Download [:material-file-download: pump_example_task.py](electronics/pump_example_task.py) and place it in your "tasks" directory.
 3. Open up pyControl GUI
 4. Connect to your board
 5. Click the `Config` button and then click `Load framework`.
-This will ensure the _syringepump.py device is transferred onto the pyBoard microcontroller.
+This will ensure the syringe_pump_device.py is transferred onto the pyBoard microcontroller.
 6. From the Task dropdown select the "pump_example_task"
 7. Click `Upload`
 8. Click `Start`